 Tutorials

 MotherDuck is a serverless analytics service powered by DuckDB.
-If you have data in a Postgres database that you'd like to analyze using MotherDuck, this tutorial will show you how to do this using CloudQuery, an open source ELT framework.
-We will cover:
+If you have data in a PostgreSQL database that you'd like to analyze using MotherDuck, this tutorial walks through how to set that up with CloudQuery.
+We cover two approaches:

-- How to copy a Postgres database into MotherDuck as a one-off batch operation, and
+- Copying a PostgreSQL database into MotherDuck as a one-off batch operation, and

-- How to continuously stream Postgres data from Postgres to MotherDuck using Postgres Change Data Capture (CDC).
+- Continuously streaming PostgreSQL data to MotherDuck using PostgreSQL Change Data Capture (CDC).

-Which option you choose is up to you.
-Either way, by the end of this tutorial you will be able to analyze data from your Postgres database using MotherDuck.
+Which option you choose depends on your use case.
+Either way, by the end of this tutorial you'll be querying your PostgreSQL data in MotherDuck.

-Step 0.
-Create a Test Table in Postgres (Optional) #
+How Do You Create a Test Table in PostgreSQL?
+(Optional) #

-To demonstrate the steps in this tutorial, we will create a basic
+To demonstrate the steps in this tutorial, we'll create a

-table in Postgres and insert 10,000 generated rows:select
+customers table in PostgreSQL and insert 10,000 generated rows:select

 md5(random()::text) as id,